-My chain is silver colored bar and loop chain purchased from my local craft store and 8/0 Miyuki delica beads in galvanized silver.
+The chain we used is a silver-colored bar and loop chain purchased from a local craft store and 8/0 Miyuki delica beads in galvanized silver.

-I use white 6 lb Fireline thread but any sturdy bead thread will work.
+We used white 6-pound FireLine thread, but any sturdy bead thread will work.
 You will also need a pair of ear wires and 2 closed loop jump rings.

 The number of strands of chain fringe you would like in your earrings will dictate the size of the brick stitch body.
-I wanted a fringe made up of 5 pieces of chain, so I made my triangle base 6 beads wide.
-That gives me 5 bead bridges to stitch my chain to.
+We wanted a fringe made up of 5 pieces of chain, so we made my triangle base 6 beads wide.
+That gave 5 bead bridges to stitch the chain to.

 03 of 05

 Ladder Stitch the Base Row and Add Chain Segments

 Start the base row of the triangle body in ladder stitch as many beads wide as you previously calculated were necessary for your chain segments.
-I like to stitch my chain in the thread bridges as I make the ladder since it results in neater finished work.
+We like to stitch my chain in the thread bridges as we make the ladder since it results in neater finished work.

 To make the ladder with the chain fringe, pick up two beads and one chain segment.
 Stitch through the first bead you picked up to make a circle with your thread, and pull tight so the delica beads are side by side.
 Go down through the second bead.
 You'll have completed one ladder stitch.

-When you are complete with your first stitch, your needle should be coming out the bottom of the second bead.
-Pick up the next chain segment and a delica bead and make another ladder stitch by stitching through the top to the bottom of the bead you just exited.
-When you get to the chain - be sure to stitch through the loop of the chain segment too.
+When you are complete with your first stitch, your needle should be coming out of the bottom of the second bead.
+Pick up the next chain segment and a delica bead, and make another ladder stitch by stitching through the top to the bottom of the bead you just exited.
+When you get to the chain, be sure to stitch through the loop of the chain segment too.

 Continue the pattern until you reach the end of the row and have attached all of your beads and chain segments.